nats-io/nats-server/doc/adr/0005-jwt-authentication.md

 provides for a check which clients can safely add now, to be compatible with such future changes and to be proof against certain attacks.

-Upon connection, the NATS server sends an `INFO` line with various fields; the NATS client processes that, performs a TLS upgrade if appropriate, and then sends a `CONNECT` line with various fields.
+Upon connection, in classic mode the NATS server sends an `INFO` line with various fields; the NATS client processes that, performs a TLS upgrade if appropriate, and then sends a `CONNECT` line with various fields.
+Some protocol variations adjust this (for websockets, for example) but this is the core flow which all normal NATS protocol clients are expected to support.

 At present, if a server supports JWT authentication then it generates a strong random nonce, presented as the `nonce` field of the `INFO` line.
 If a client